 the class to which the subject matter of the advice corresponds when information services are being considered

-It is not in the interest of a brand owner to make the specification so broad, so as to cover goods which the company does not in reality anticipate to market, since this would risk the mark becoming vulnerable to an attack post-registration.
+It is not in the interest of a brand owner to make the specification so broad, so as to cover goods that the business does not, in reality, anticipate to market, since this would risk the mark becoming vulnerable to an attack post-registration.
 The application must be supported by a statement that the mark is in use in relation to the relevant goods and services, or that the applicant has a genuine intention to use the mark in such a way.